-The amount of gear nurses equip themselves every day is quite overwhelming.
-They carry a lot of item back and forth between work and home.
+The number of gear nurses equips themselves every day is quite overwhelming.
+They carry a lot of items back and forth between work and home.
 Finding a bag that would fit their scrubs, shoes, stethoscope, nameplates, and other things then need at the same time would fit their personality.
-Nurses usually match their bag to their fashion statement so choosing a bag would be a little challenging.
+Nurses usually match their bags to their fashion statement, so choosing a bag would be a little challenging.

 There are tons of options for bags for nurses to choose from.
-Some would prefer the classic medical bag that will solely for medical equipment.
-Some would go for backpacks which would easily fit large amount of things but it would so promote proper posture and prevent spinal and muscle problems.
-Other would use signature bags that are conveniently big enough to fit their things.
+Some would prefer the classic medical bag that will provide solely for medical equipment.
+Some would go for backpacks, which would easily fit large amounts of things, but it would so promote proper posture and prevent spinal and muscle problems.
+Others would use signature bags that are conveniently big enough to fit their things.

-Getting a bag for your favorite nurse can get quite pricey but it will be very useful.
+Getting a bag for your favorite nurse can get quite pricey, but it will be beneficial.

-Although other hospitals allow nurses to wear watches with proper procedure for hand washing and hand disinfecting must be followed.
+Although other hospitals allow nurses to wear watches with proper procedures for handwashing and hand disinfecting must be followed.
 In school, we were taught that the perfect watch should have a second hand because it is much need during vital sign taking.

-Joining the evolution of fitness watch, it is just right that nurses are able to monitor their own health using a fitness watch.
-It is able to tract their activity levels during their shift or outside their workplace.
+Joining the evolution of fitness watches, it is just right that nurses can monitor their health using a fitness watch.
+It can track their activity levels during their shift or outside their workplace.

 Any watch, digital or analog, can be accurate.
 You just have to keep in mind that good watches for nurses should be durable, high-visibility and it’s waterproof for easy disinfecting.
 Above all, it’s stylish!